-This question was submitted by a user and answered by a volunteer of our choice.

-Before the end of the accounting year, Jute Ltd received informal information from the insurance company that their claim has been processed and the payment has been dispatched for the claim amount.
+Before the end of the accounting year, Jute Ltd received informal information from the insurance company that their claim had been processed and the payment had been dispatched for the claim amount.

-A Road & Highway Developer enters into a contract with the Road & Highway Authority of India for completing a highway project.
-The agreed cost of the total project was 10 million but the actual cost turned out to be 15 million.
+A Road & Highway Developer enters into a contract with the Road & Highway Authority of India to complete a highway project.
+The agreed cost of the total project was 10 million, but the actual cost turned out to be 15 million.
 As per the terms of the contract, the Authority was mandatorily required to hand over the land within a specific time period.
 But the Authority failed to do so.
 On account of the delay in handing over of land, an excess cost of 5 million was incurred by the Developer.

 To recover the incremental cost incurred, the Developer filed litigation against the Authority for reimbursement of 5 million.
 The court has not yet given its final verdict.
 However, the Developer is sure that he will win the case.